0exp/puma_after_reply/README.md

 #### Algorithm

-- every Puma worker gets own reply collector;
+- every Puma's worker gets own reply collector;
 - during the Puma's request your logic adds replies to the worker's reply collector;
 - after processing the request, Puma's worker returns a response to the browser;
 - then Puma's worker launches accumulated replies: